 Youth Are Experts of Their Own Lives and Their Own Trauma

 Our teenage trainers authentically speak for and to other youth.
 No matter how long you have been a teacher, parent or mentor, you really do not know all the nuances of why young people behave the way they do.
-It is especially confusing for adults to predict if or when a child who has experienced trauma will react negatively to a particular trigger.
+It is especially confusing for adults to predict how a child who has experienced trauma will react to a particular trigger.

-We will share stories straight out of the traumatized lives of youth.
-I Am M.O.R.E. leaders will offer insights into their personal experiences with trauma, and how the impact of trauma has affected their interactions with adults.
+Our youth are available to share stories straight out of their traumatized lives.
+I Am M.O.R.E. leaders will offer insights into their personal experiences, and how the impact of trauma has affected their interactions with adults.
 They will tell you what worked and what didn't; what they wish grownups would do or say differently; and what youth need most from us.